Lukasss93/telegrambot-php/readme.md

 Changelog
 ------------
-All notable changes to this project will be documented [here](https://github.com/Lukasss93/telegrambot-php/blob/master/CHANGELOG.md).
+All notable changes to this project will be documented [here](CHANGELOG.md).

-### Recent changes
-## v1.12 - 2021-03-10
-### Changed
-- Updated to Telegram Bot API 5.1